RC2630/DatabaseNormalForms/algorithm_descriptions.md

 		- if it does, then use the fd to split rel into 2 new relations:
 		- one with the attributes in fd, and one with the attributes in fd.left + the attributes not in fd
 		- then, repeat the process for each of the two new relations, until all relations do not violate BCNF
+		- remove redundant relations (relations whose attributes are all found in another relation) from the decomposition

 - find minimal cover
 	- input: set\<FD> fds